 The university’s policy is in accordance with federal and state laws and regulations prohibiting discrimination and harassment.
 These laws include the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964 as Amended by the Equal Employment Opportunity Act of 1972 and the New York State Human Rights Law.
 These laws prohibit discrimination and harassment, including sexual harassment and sexual violence.

-UB is committed to ensuring equal employment opportunity to all qualified individuals.
+UB is committed to ensuring equal employment opportunity to all qualified individuals and that appropriately representative applicant pools are achieved in all searches.
 The University believes a diverse workforce will enhance its ability to fulfill the mission of education, research and public service.
 It is expected that all positions will be filled through a competitive search, unless there exists a compelling reason for a recruitment exception, in accordance with the Recruitment Policy and Recruitment Exceptions Policy.